unately/uBingo/README.md

 [![Screenshot][product-screenshot]](https://raw.githubusercontent.com/unately/uBingo/revamped/.github/images/screenshot.png)

-This is a modpack to play bingo with your friends or alone.
-It's based on the [Bongo Mod][bongo-link] by noeppinoeppi and the modpack manager [PAX][pax-link] by froehlichA.
-It contains some extra mods to improve the gameplay and run it more smooth.

-**Info:** Please only use the pre-build files from CurseForge and Github bacause selfbuilding can brake the pack and you could get banned from official servers.
+With the uBingo modpack you can play Bingo alone or with your friends.
+The modpack is based on the [Yet Another Bingo](https://modrinth.com/mod/yet-another-minecraft-bingo) mod and has many features.
+The modpack is currently in development and is not yet stable.
+We are working on making the modpack stable and adding new features.
+If you need help or have any questions, feel free to ask in our [Discord](https://dsc.gg/qrd).

+The releases also includes a server version of the modpack which you can use to play with your friends.

+If you need help with the Bingo mod, you can find the documentation of the Bingo Mod [here](https://horrific.dev/bingo/what-is-bingo/).

 ### Built With